Bundling a Workflow

 -

-If states or transitions are modified in an unlocked workflow in the source account, NetSuite updates states and transitions previously installed in the target account with the states and transitions from the source account.
+If you change states or transitions in an unlocked workflow in the source account, NetSuite updates states and transitions previously installed in the target account to match the ones in the source account.
 NetSuite also adds any new states or transitions in the source account to the target account.
 If a state or transition with the same name exists in the source and target accounts, NetSuite duplicates the state or transition in the target account.

 For example, after you install a bundle, you create a state named state10 in both source and target account and then update the bundle.
 In the target account workflow, two states named state10 will appear, one created directly in the target account and the other installed by the bundle update.